-Hidden Travel: The Way to More is “a different species of travel book.”
-It doesn’t tell you where to go or what to do.
+Hidden Travel: The Secret to Extraordinary Trips is "a different species of travel book."
+It doesn't tell you where to go or what to do.
 It shows you how to travel.
 Not in the ordinary way.
 But in an extraordinary manner that will help any traveler, from beginner to road warrior, get more out of each trip—and their life.
 Whether on a trip around the world or just around the corner, Hidden Travel provides surprising insights, tips, resources and exercises to help you discover and experience fully what matters most to you, wherever you go, even at home.

 Hidden Travel Book Summary (medium):

 Hidden Travel: The Secret to Extraordinary Trips helps you to experience your best trip—and more.

 Have you ever had a magic moment on a trip that moved you so much, you knew you’d remember it forever?
 Hidden Travel will show you how to experience more of such moments anywhere you go.
 In this book, you’ll discover a form of travel — and living — many long for, but few find.
 While most guidebooks reveal sights that matter to others, Hidden Travel teaches you how to find what matters to you—on trips around the world or just around the corner.

 Discover hidden places of wonder and hidden wonder in ordinary places to transform your trips — and your life.